ethyca/fidesops/README.md

 Follow these five easy steps:

-1. First, you'll start with setting up some basic configuration (press `[enter]` to make each API request):
+### Step One: Set up basic configuration (press `[enter]` to make each API request)

 - Authenticate by creating an Access Token
 - Connect to your application's postgres and mongo databases with ConnectionConfigs
 - Describe the types of data you have and their relationships with Datasets
 - Dictate where to upload your results with StorageConfigs (a local folder for now)

+### Step Two: Define an Access Policy
-2. Next you'll define a Policy to describe what data you care about and how you want to manage it.

-- In this example, you'll create an `access` Policy,`example-request-policy`, to get all data with the data category: `user.provided.identifiable`.
+Policies help describe what data you care about and how you want to manage it.
+In this example, you'll create an `access` Policy,`example-request-policy`, to get all data with the data category: `user.provided.identifiable`.

+### Step Three: Run a Privacy Request to Access Data

-3. Finally, you can issue a Privacy Request using Policy `example-request-policy` across your test databases for `jane@example.com`:
+Finally, you can issue a Privacy Request using Policy `example-request-policy` across your test databases for `jane@example.com`.

-- The following response was sent to a local folder for this quickstart.
+The following response should be uploaded to a local folder (for demo purposes).
 We've collected identifiable user-provided information for Jane across tables in both the postgres and mongo databases.

 ```json